 |Not producing tubeless||Reynolds||2015|

 |Continental||Not producing tubeless|

 Trek and Giant go all in, some wheel companies not far behind

 "From my standpoint, both in my job and as a rider, I’m struggling to understand why more people haven’t jumped on board," Giant's Swanson said.
 "The advantages are there.
 It’s like road disc brakes, where everyone looks at it from afar and says they’d never do it; then they do, and wonder why they didn’t do it earlier."

 Every company we talked to guesstimated the current number of road riders using tubeless at less than 10 percent, but Giant and Trek (with Bontrager) anticipate a higher number in the near future.
 Both have good reason to believe this, as a majority of their wheels are now tubeless ready.

 "All the aftermarket road wheels Bontrager offers are tubeless ready because we believe in road TLR," Bontrager spokesman Alex Applegate said.
-"Bontrager wheel and tyre teams work directly together to make wheels and tyres that are designed to work together.
+"Bontrager wheel and tire teams work directly together to make wheels and tires that are designed to work together.
 Today we may see 5 to 10 percent of people riding road tubeless ready systems, but 100 percent of the wheels we make are tubeless ready.
 Tubeless-ready road is here and is getting better every year.
 We fully anticipate this category expanding in a big way."

 Campagnolo launched its 2 Way-Fit Road tubeless in 2009.